 The type is value semantic if it's immune from side effects produced by other things, not if it's guaranteed not to perpetrate side effects on other things.

 So I think this is the right thing to focus on when you think about what value semantics should mean.

 I think the definition I'm offering is consistent with whatever everyone else has said.
 But I like the way it focuses things a little more.

 Or just to offer a summary of it: value semantics is about interface, whereas value type versus reference type is about implementation.

 Because again, value semantics is what you want to know if I give you a type and you want to know how it's safe to use it.

-Whereas whether it's value type or reference type is really this detail about what's happening with memory under the hood and I suggest we try to rise up to a higher plane, when we can afford to in terms of performance and other engineering restrictions.
+Whereas whether it's value type or reference type -- this is really this implementation detail about what's happening with memory under the hood.
+And I suggest we try to rise up to a higher plane, when we can afford to in terms of performance and other engineering restrictions.

 Or to put this more grandly, I'd say the value of value semantics is that value semantics let you dream in values.
 They provide a simpler way to think about it.